cvisb/2020_systems-biology_workshop/SystemSerology_MachineLearning/README.md

 [Lu al., IFN-γ-independent immune markers of Mycobacterium tuberculosis exposure, Nature Medicine (2019)](https://www.nature.com/articles/s41591-019-0441-3)

+To import the data and get a overview of the data, run the [Notebook part 1.](systemsSerology_part1.Rmd)

 ## Workflow

 The basic workflow for machine learning systems serology data includes feature selection using LASSO (Least Absolute Shrinkage and Selection Operator), followed by PLS-DA (partial least square discriminant analysis).

 There will be different version of the exercises for different programming skills (coming soon!).